AlexSimoesQA/reqres-api-test/README.md

 `src/test/java/functional/FunctionalTest.java`

 Then, execute the `FunctionalTest.java` class.
-You can do this either through your IDE by right-clicking on the class and selecting "Run", or by using a command line interface if configured for Java execution.
+You can do this either through your IDE by right-clicking on the class and selecting "Run".

 ## Technologies used